input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 The datum `FUELOracleDatum` will reside at the script address `FUELOracleValidator` uniquely identified by the NFT  `FUELOracleMintPolicy`.
-Similarly for burning, at another `FUELOracleValidator` script address uniquely identified by `FUELOracleMintPolicy` there will be another `FUELOracleDatum`.
+Similarly for burning, at another `FUELOracleValidator` script address uniquely identified by `FUELOracleMintPolicy`, there will be another `FUELOracleDatum`.

 Indeed, participants will want to determine which `Version` they would like to use to claim their `FUELProxyPolicy` tokens and whether they wish to mint or